SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification: 3. Experiments

-\textbf{Implementation details.} \method{}, GNN baselines and BERT are implemented using PyTorch\footnote{https://pytorch.org/}, while LSTM, Attention, and Random Forest are implemented using scikit-learn\footnote{https://scikit-learn.org/}.
+\textbf{Implementation details.} {Random Forest is implemented using scikit-learn\footnote{https://scikit-learn.org/}, while all other models, including \method{} and other baselines are implemented using PyTorch\footnote{https://pytorch.org/}.
 For \method{}, we use GIN \citep{xu2018powerful} as the backbone for the Graph Encoder introduced in Section \ref{sec:3.2}, incorporating a mean-pooling layer as the readout function.
 All experiments for \method{} and baselines are conducted on NVIDIA A100 GPUs to ensure a fair comparison, where the learning rate of Adam optimizer is set to ${10^{-4}}$, hidden embedding dimension 256, weight decay ${10^{-12}}$, and GNN layers 4.
-For sequence-based models such as BERT, Attention, LSTM, and Diff-AMP, we use pre-trained model weights from \cite{ma2022identification} and \cite{wang2024diff} for predictions, respectively.
-In contrast, Random Forest and GNNs, including GCN, GIN, and GraphSAGE, are trained from scratch for this evaluation.
-The performances of all GNN models are measured and averaged on all samples for five runs.
+For all methods, we re-trained the models from scratch using the same data splitting strategy, and the performance of each method was evaluated on all samples and reported as the average over five independent runs.}

-\subsection{Performance comparisons}
+\subsection{3.2 Performance comparisons}